-Activity on the sun’s surface gives us on Earth the most spectacular light show known to man: the aurora borealis or northern lights.
-They are bands of light, caused by charged solar particles’ interaction with Earth’s magnetic field.
+The aurora borealis, or northern lights, are the most spectacular light show visible.
+They’re caused by activity on the sun.
+They are bands of light, created when charged solar particles interact with Earth’s magnetic field.
 They glow, ripple and enchant those those lucky enough to see the phenomenon with their own eyes.
 Witnessing the aurora borealis is an experience not to miss.
 However, sightings are never guaranteed.
 Many factors can have an impact on whether the lights will appear.
-We’ve answered some of the most commonly asked questions, below.
+Follow the links below for answers to some of the most commonly asked questions about seeing the aurora.

 How do I know when to look for the northern lights?
 Good news.
 The sun itself will make the announcement.
 Aurorae are the result of solar activity, where colossal storms take place on the sun’s surface.
 Sometimes during these storms, coronal mass ejections (CMEs) – charged particles from the sun – are released.
 If the solar storm erupts in such a way that the resulting CME heads toward Earth, the likelihood of seeing an aurora increases.
 It takes several days for the charged particles to cross from the sun to Earth, so there is plenty of warning.
 When the charged particles arrive, they interact with Earth’s magnetic field, creating what is known as a geomagnetic storm.
 To what extent these charged particles will light up the night sky depends on a variety of factors including the strength of the CME plus whether it struck Earth’s magnetic field directly, or just delivered a glancing blow.